FlowFuse/website/src/handbook/development/contributing.md

 The [website repository][website-repo] uses a [`.editorconfig`](https://editorconfig.org)
 to allow editors to automatically pick up the correct style for that repository.
-The best editor, neovim, has this pre-installed.
+Some editors, like neovim, has this pre-installed.
 If you're using VSCode, an [plugin](https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig) is available.